Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 # 💪 Motivation

-Exploring `.parquet` files directly in Neovim has always been a pain.
+Exploring `.parquet` files directly in Neovim has always been a pain and required jumping between multiple tools.

-Most tools either require leaving the editor or converting data manually.
+While working on a separate side project, I constantly needed a quick, native way to preview, validate, and query these data files to confirm my assumptions and ensure data integrity-all without having to jump to an external tool.

-**DataExplorer.nvim** was created to make exploring and querying structured data files easy — without leaving Neovim.
+So, I created **data-explorer.nvim**.

 # 🫵🏼 Contribute & Bug Reports